Note

-You can use a Bicep file or an Azure Resource Manager (ARM) template to automate the process of deploying your function app.
-During the deployment, you can use existing Azure resources or create new ones.
-Automation help's you with these scenarios:
+To automate deploying your function app, use a Bicep file or an Azure Resource Manager template (ARM template).
+During deployment, you can use existing Azure resources or create new ones.

-This article shows you how to automate the creation of resources and deployment for Azure Functions.
-Depending on the triggers and bindings used by your functions, you might need to deploy other resources, which is outside of the scope of this article.
+This article shows you how to automate the creation of Azure resources and deployment configurations for Azure Functions.

-The template code required depends on the desired hosting options for your function app.
+The template code to create the required Azure resources depends on the desired hosting options for your function app.
 This article supports the following hosting options:

 Important